stfc/cloud-image-builders/os_builders/README.md

 It's recommended you run this locally, so that you can see the VNC window and debug any issues:

 - Ensure the builder is configured, as above
-- Run your new/modified build, e.g. `packer build packfiles/prod.pkr.hcl`
+- Run your new/modified build, e.g. `packer build packfiles`
-- A specific OS can be tested by using `packer build -only=ubuntu-20.04 packfiles/prod.pkr.hcl` for example
+- A specific OS can be tested by using `packer build -only=ubuntu-20.04 packfiles` for example

 Testing new Ansible roles on a VM